AMD Embedded is the newest offering in the industrial space. But what is AMD Embedded and why should you use it? Read on to find out.

 With Vega, AMD has realized two to three times the graphics performance of other integrated graphics as measured by FLOPs (Floating Point Operations per Second).
 This value defines how many 32-bit calculations the graphics processor can solve every second.
 This is crucial for the image-based processing tasks that are moving further out on the edge.
 Applications such as digital signage, medical imaging, casinos and entertainment benefit from this performance boost.
 These onboard discrete graphic processors address thermal concerns by offering excellent performance with low wattage.
 This allows graphics processing in smaller fanless systems relying on passive cooling to regulate temperature.
 The reliability of fanless computer systems results in lower mean time between failure.

 Getting started with AMD Embedded computers

 With excellent cost-to-performance, optimized efficiency, and capable onboard graphics, AMD’s Embedded line of processors brings viable new options to the embedded market.
-Click here to learn more about how OnLogic and AMD work together to create powerful and reliable mini PCs.
-You can also browse our line of AMD Embedded PCs spanning a range of form factors and configuration options.
+Browse our line of AMD Embedded PCs spanning a range of form factors and configuration options to find one that meets your needs.
 There are a staggering number of options for embedded edge computers.
 We’ve created guides on how to find the right edge computer and the differences between edge computers to help your search.
-Don’t forget to subscribe to the I/O Hub to stay up to date on the latest AMD Embedded technology.
+Contact the experts at OnLogic if you have more questions and don’t forget to subscribe to the I/O Hub to stay up to date on the latest AMD Embedded technology.